AdetsGithub/AI-Library/README.md

 A write up of how the library is structured and some relevant mathematics can be found [here](https://github.com/AdetsGithub/AI-Library/blob/main/AI_Library.pdf)

+Some examples solved using the library can be found [here](https://github.com/AdetsGithub/AI-Library/tree/main/Examples)

 ## Documentation

 Documentation is auto-generated using PyDoc.
 Navigate to AI-Library directory and run